Skip to main content

 Park History

-Pleshcheyevo Lake National Park was established in 1988 as one of the first national parks in Russia, reflecting the lake's exceptional natural and historical value.
-The park's management integrates natural conservation with the preservation of the town of Pereslavl-Zalessky's historical and architectural heritage.
+Pleshcheyevo Lake National Park was established in 1988, among the earliest national parks created in Russia.
+[1] The park's management integrates natural conservation with the preservation of Pereslavl-Zalessky's historical and architectural heritage.
 Management has focused on controlling water quality in the lake, protecting the vendace population, and managing tourism in the historic town.

 Major Trails And Attractions